amine-moukrem/StrategyGame/README.md

 There are three unit types, each with their own set of unique attributes.

-Recordings of my sprint reports, along with a quick demo of a use case are available here: [a link](https://screencast-o-matic.com/channels/cFeUntzQO)
+Recordings of my sprint reports, along with a quick demo of a use case are available [here](https://screencast-o-matic.com/channels/cFeUntzQO).